Loader gif

 Forgiven income

-If you have credit card debt or loans forgiven, the lender may report the amount on IRS Form 1099-C (“Cancellation of Debt“).
+If you have credit card or loans forgiven, the lender may report the amount on IRS Form 1099-C (“Cancellation of Debt“).

 The same may be true of a short sale or foreclosure because the mortgage lender is allowing you to walk away from the property without paying off the mortgage balance.